ivotron/quiho-popper/paper/paper.md

 data by obtaining the z-score of the dataset.
 Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models.
-In section @Sec:eval we evaluate the effectiveness of IRUPs.
+In @Sec:eval we evaluate the effectiveness of IRUPs.

 ## Using IRUPs in Automated Regression Tests {#sec:compare-irups}